Radon Resistant New Construction

 If an elevated radon level is found after the home is completed, the problem can still be fixed.
 Your passive radon control system can be "activated" to provide further radon reduction.
 This is accomplished by adding an in-line fan to the existing system, and this simple upgrade will almost always achieve results that are well below the U.S. Environmental Protection Agency guideline of 4 pCi/l (4 picocuries per liter).

 Radon-Resistant Construction Is Easy and Inexpensive!

-There are four simple techniques specific to radon-resistant construction, and when combined with other good building practices, the process of building a radon-resistant home is relatively easy and inexpensive.
+There are simple techniques specific to radon-resistant construction, and when combined with other good building practices, the process of building a radon-resistant home is relatively easy and inexpensive.
 Special skills are not required to perform this type of work.
 These techniques and materials are commonly used in the construction of a new home.

-Gas Permeable Layer -- -- Install a layer of clean gravel or aggregate beneath the slab or flooring system to allow soil gases to move freely beneath the home.
+- Gas Permeable Layer ̶ Install at least a 4” layer of clean gravel or aggregate beneath the slab or flooring system to allow soil gases to move freely beneath the home.

-Vent Pipe -- Run a 3-inch or 4-inch PVC pipe routed vertically (no turns) through the middle of the house from the gas permeable layer up through the roof.
+- Vent Pipe ̶ Run a 3-inch or preferably a 4-inch PVC pipe routed vertically (no turns) through the middle of the house from the gas permeable layer up through the roof.

-Caulking and Sealing -- Caulk and seal all openings in the foundation floor or walls (including the slab perimeter) with a polyurethane caulk to reduce the potential for soil gas entry.
+- Caulking and Sealing ̶ Caulk and seal all openings in the foundation floor or walls (including the slab perimeter) with a polyurethane caulk to reduce the potential for soil gas entry.

 The average cost of installing a passive radon control system will be $350-$500.
-If you're building in a Zone 1 county, make sure your builder uses these techniques to make your new home radon-resistant!
-Then test it to determine the radon levels, and if there's still a problem, simply have the system activated (retest, just to be sure).
-Though builders are not required to use radon-resistant techniques in homes built in Zone 2 or Zone 3 counties, you may want to request that the builder do it anyway.
+If you're building a home, make sure your builder uses these techniques to make your new home radon-resistant!
+Then test it to determine the radon levels, and if there's still a problem, simply have the system activated by installing a radon fan.
+Though builders are not required to use radon-resistant techniques in homes built in some counties, you may want to request that the builder do it anyway.